sarahbethfederman/michael-kehoe/content/post/complete-guide-to-iptables-implementation.md

 +++
-author = "mkehoe"
+author = ""
-categories = ["linux", "iptables", " networking", " security"]
 date = "2016-11-04T15:00:00+00:00"
-description = "A guide to implement iptables for linux" draft = true featured = "" featuredalt = ""
-featuredpath = ""
-linktitle = ""
+draft = false
-title = "Complete guide to iptables implementation" type = "post"
+title = "Complete guide to iptables implementation" slug = "complete-guide-to-iptables-implementation" tags = ["linux", "iptables", " networking", " security"] comments = true     # set false to hide Disqus comments share = true        # set false to hide share buttons menu = ""           # set "main" to add this content to the main menu
 +++

 I've been wanting to put this article together for some time, a complete guide to implementing iptables on a Linux Server.

 Firstly, my assumptions: